 Seabreeze Island Grill

 This site had a slider at top, sliding 5-10 slides displaying live event info, photos of their outdoor seating, their group room, and so forth.
 The content of each slide was full html, not simply an image slider.
 You can see in the image below the first slide has links to their social media.
 The "Delectable" section below displayed a random dish each time the page loaded.
 The typeface at top and in the HTML slider panels ("WELCOME") is "Gilligan's Island" which I thought was whimsical and right for this beachside restaurant.

 Vincent is a television actor who plays best friend "Greg" in "Everybody Hates Chris" and the cartoon character "Phineas" in "Phineas and Ferb" among other things.
 I created 3 mockups and he chose this one.

 Back when Flash was the big thing, I made a Flash site for actor Don Leslie.
 I love how this one turned out.
 The menu changes position on each page.
 It's unique animation for a web site and some of his actor friends have told him that is an extremely well done web concept, which he relayed to me.
 Check it out.

 Moisture Intrusion Solutions

-Captain Tony's Pizza was a site I designed several years ago.
+Captain Tony's Pizza is a franchise site.
 It also had a bit of Flash.
 Unlike Don's site, the flash element was not the entire site, but just one piece of the home page - an animated banner.
 It's an animation of a pizza cutter rolling across the screen and becoming the "Any Way You Want It" button.